 This may seem obvious, but I still hear too many “solutions looking for a problem.”
-Just because your technology is exciting and potentially disruptive doesn’t mean you are ready to build a business.
+Your technology is exciting and potentially disruptive doesn’t mean you are ready to build a business.
 Investors want to hear about customers with money who have a painful problem that you can solve now.

 2. What is your specific solution and value proposition?

 Investors are looking for a concise description of your product or service without technical jargon or fuzzy marketing terms with value quantified in customer terms.
-This is also the place to first mention patents and any other differentiators that put you ahead of competition.
+This is also the place first to mention patents and any other differentiators that put you ahead of the competition.

 3. How big and growing is the total market and your target segment?